elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 ---

-### What do we need to use to store data in an IndexedDB database?
+### What components do we need to store data in an IndexedDB database?

 <details>
   <summary>